ska-sa/spead2/doc/py-recv.rst

 .. py:class:: spead2.recv.RingStreamConfig(**kwargs)

-   :param int ring_heaps: The capacity of the ring buffer between the network
+   :param int heaps: The capacity of the ring buffer between the network
      threads and the consumer.
 Increasing this may reduce lock contention at the cost of more memory usage.
    :param bool contiguous_only: If set to ``False``, incomplete heaps will be